tommbk50-hub/Data-Science-and-Analytics-Projects/README.md

 # Influenza and COVID case prediction using machine learning

+This dashboard ( https://tommbk50-hub.github.io/UK-respiratory-illness-case-predictions-using-machine-learning/ ) uses historical data from the UK Health Security Agency (UKHSA) to provide a comprehensive 52-week forecast for Influenza (Flu) and COVID-19 in England using machine learning to predict future patterns.
+By analysing trends in PCR Positivity and Hospital Admissions, these models aim to support healthcare resource planning—helping hospitals and A&E departments anticipate potential winter surges.

-This dashboard predicts future trends using a HistGradientBoostingRegressor trained on historical surveillance data.
-The system is fully automated: it retrieves live data directly from the UKHSA public API and retrains the model every week via GitHub Actions, ensuring the forecast is always based on the latest available statistics.
+The predictions are generated using a Hybrid Machine Learning strategy (HistGradientBoostingRegressor) trained on historical surveillance data.
+The system is fully automated, retrieving live data directly from the UKHSA public API each week and iteratively retraining all models every week via GitHub Actions, ensuring the forecast is always based on the latest available statistics.

-This dashboard tracks and predicts the percentage of people who received a PCR test for Influenza (flu) and had at least one positive test result in the same 7 days.
-This dashboard predicts future trends using a HistGradientBoostingRegressor (SciKitLearn) trained on historical surveillance data from the UK Health Security Agency.

-The system is fully automated: it retrieves live data directly from the UKHSA public API and retrains the model every week via GitHub Actions, ensuring the forecast is always based on the latest available statistics.

 Data is shown by specimen date (the date the sample was collected).